alexmacarthur/local-docker-db/mysql/README.md

 `docker-compose exec --user root db mysql -u root -p`

-When prompted, enter `root` as the password.
+When prompted, enter `password` as the password.

 # Create a DB